 Analyzing American Eagle Outfitters's Unusual Options Activity

-On Monday, shares of American Eagle Outfitters (NYSE:AEO) saw unusual options activity.
-After the option alert, the stock price moved down to $32.44.
+American Eagle Outfitters (NYSE:AEO) shares experienced unusual options activity on Thursday.
+The stock price moved up to $32 following the option alert.

 - Option Type: SWEEP